 Of course, if you are looking at your schedule and thinking this does not conform to the usual early morning rise, this theory will vary greatly.
 If, however, you find yourself to be like many of us, who are working in an office or a job that requires early morning starts, with the usual eight hours at work.
 Then I have to say that you may actually very surprised and pleasantly pleased with the results you find by going to bed at 10 p.m.
 This might be the best new habit you could adopt in 2019.

-So why is that?
-For starters, when I look at the holistic approach of sleep, what I have discovered is by ensuring that you are going to sleep at approximately 10 pm “will prevent your body from getting ‘overtired,’.
-By avoiding this overtiredness, you prevent the situation where your body then releases cortisol, which is the stress hormone.
-It is when this happens, we get our “second wind”.
-What then happens is when you go to bed and you try to fall asleep, you toss and turn, and you find your mind starts racing due to it trying to fight & overcome the cortisol levels in your body.
+For starters, when I look at the holistic approach of sleep, what I have discovered is by ensuring that you are going to sleep at approximately 10 p.m. “will prevent your body from getting ‘overtired.’
+By avoiding this overtiredness, you prevent the situation where your body then releases cortisol.
+The stress hormone.
+It is when this happens, we get our “second wind.”
+What then happens is when you go to bed.
+You try to fall asleep.
+You are tossing and turning.
+To find your mind starts racing due to it trying to fight & overcome the cortisol levels in your body.

-The knock-on effect of this exhaustion you have & will undoubtedly be suffer from, following even just that one night of troubled, distributed or simply short-lived sleep, can & does make us feel hyper-emotional the following day.
-With the effects of this reneging from us then craving carbs and high-fat foods.
+The knock-on effect of this exhaustion you have & will undoubtedly suffer from.
+Following even just that one night of troubled, distributed, or merely short-lived sleep.
+Can & does make us feel hyper-emotional the following day.
+With the effects of this reneging from us, then craving carbs and high-fat foods.
 Which we all know is not the best for us.